thirono/eudaq2np/README.md

 eudaq2np
 =======================

-A simple script to get converterd DUT data from EUDAQ to python.
+A simple script to convertert DUT data from EUDAQ to python.

 # Installation